AI Predicted the Engine Failure 30 Days Early – Inside Pr…

 The Future of Aircraft Maintenance

-Integration with digital twins—virtual models of individual aircraft updated with operational data—will enable even more sophisticated analysis.
+Integration with digital twins—virtual models of individual aircraft updated with operational data—will enable more sophisticated analysis.
 Simulating component behavior under various scenarios will refine predictions and optimize maintenance strategies.